InnoSWP/05-DocPdf-Converter/README.md

 1. Go on the generated [**link**](http://127.0.0.1:8000/convert).
 2. The main page will be opened.
 There you will see two buttons: "Choose files" and "Convert".
 3. You can choose files on your machine and after that convert them by clicking the same-called buttons.
-4. Depending on the amount of choosed files, you will receive a single-converted file (if you choosed one file) or an archive of converted files otherwise.
+4. Depending on the amount of chosen files, you will receive a single-converted file (if you chose one file) or an archive of converted files otherwise.

 ## Framework and technology
 ### Frontend